 – Always stick on the right side unless you are fast and in hurry to be on the left – Never forget to use your hands to gesture before you turn.

 – Be careful of the tram tracks because bicycle tires can get easily stuck in one especially when raining – make sure you always cross over them at 90 degrees angle.

 – Bike paths are marked red/orange and there’s always a white bicycle picture printed on them.
 If the picture of the bicycle is upside down, then you are on the wrong side of the road.

 – Always lock your bicycle because there are many thefts and try to lock it always in busy and moving areas.
 (Bikes with two locks are much safer).

-– Bikes in Amsterdam are usually on pedal breaks so in case you’re not used to pedal breaks, ask for a bicycle with normal breaks.
+– Bikes in Amsterdam are usually on pedal breaks so in case you’re not used to pedaling breaks, ask for a bicycle with normal breaks.
 You can rent one in any bike shop across the city or via apps.
-The traffic might seem confusing to you because there are cars, trams, buses, pedestrians and all kinds of two or three wheels vehicles. once again, I strongly advise you to download an offline version of Amsterdam’s Google maps so you can get around much easier.
+The traffic might seem confusing to you because there are cars, trams, buses, pedestrians, and all kinds of two or three wheels vehicles. once again, I strongly advise you to download an offline version of Amsterdam’s Google maps so you can get around much easier.